What is hate crime?

-For players and staff who want to report an incident of discrimination or inappropriate behaviours on match day/non-match day, the procedure is to escalate the matter to the relevant line manager.
-This can be done in person or in writing via emailing.
+For players and staff at Barnsley FC who want to report an incident of discrimination or inappropriate behaviour on matchday/non-matchday, the procedure is to escalate the matter to the relevant line manager.
+This can be done in person, in writing or via email.

-Barnsley FC are committed to highlighting, when appropriate, incidents relating to discrimination or inappropriate behaviours to its supporters and the general public in order to reduce the incidence of such occurrences.
+Barnsley FC is committed to highlighting, when appropriate, incidents relating to discrimination or inappropriate behaviours to its supporters and the general public in order to reduce the incidence of such occurrences.

-The club will use every means to ensure that anyone associated with the club is aware of what is considered to be unacceptable behaviour on match days and non-match days.
-Communication on match days will also be provided in the club match day programme, through the stadium public address system and via the stadium video screen.
+The Club will use every means to ensure that anyone associated with the Club is aware of what is considered to be unacceptable behaviour on matchdays and non-matchdays.
+Communication on matchdays will also be provided in the Club matchday programme and through the stadium's public address system.

 Barnsley FC operate a zero tolerance policy on discrimination of any sort.
 Anyone found to be in breach of this rule will face punishment.
 Reported acts of disciplinary conduct by the club’s supporters are also highly likely to lead to formal disciplinary action by the FA.